nci/scores/.github/ISSUE_TEMPLATE/new_score.md

+---
+name: New Score or Metric
+about: Suggest a new score or metric which could be added to the repository
+title: ''
+labels: ''
+assignees: ''

+---

 A new score or metric should be developed on a separate feature branch, rebased against the main branch.
 Each merge request should include:

     The implementation of the new metric or score in xarray, ideally with support for pandas and dask